West Robinson Site

 How was the area contaminated?

-Beginning in the 1850s, gas used to heat homes, light streets, fuel industry and for cooking was manufactured from various combustible materials, such as coal, coke or oil at facilities known as manufactured gas plants.
+Beginning in the 1850s, gas used to heat homes, light streets, fuel industry and for cooking was manufactured from various combustible materials, such as coal, coke or oil at facilities known as manufactured gas plants (MGPs).
 Operations were considered state-of-the-art in their day.
 However, few, if any, environmental requirements existed until long after the plants had been shut down.

 During a time much later, after the plants ended production, federal and state agencies determined that certain byproducts of the gas-making process, including coal tar, pose potential hazards to human health or the environment under certain conditions.
+Here, the Florida Department of Health has determined that, because of the low contaminant levels that were present in soils and the lack of exposure to groundwater, there is no risk to human health from this site.

 Is there contamination in the water?